arvidn/libtorrent/trunk/docs/manual.rst

 __ udp_tracker_protocol.html

-libtorrent is portable at least among Windows, MacOSX and other UNIX-systems.
+libtorrent is portable at least among Windows, MacOS X and other UNIX-systems.
 It uses Boost.Thread, Boost.Filesystem, Boost.Date_time and various other boost libraries as well as zlib.

 libtorrent has been successfully compiled and tested on:

 	* Windows 2000 vc7.1
 	* Linux x86 GCC 3.0.4, GCC 3.2.3, GCC 3.4.2
-	* MacOS X, (Apple's) GCC 3.3, (Apple's) GCC 4.0
+	* MacOS X (darwin), (Apple's) GCC 3.3, (Apple's) GCC 4.0
 	* SunOS 5.8 GCC 3.1
 	* Cygwin GCC 3.3.3